asifmahmudaumi/Hackbio_biocode_internship/stage-0/README.md

 ## Team Name: Valine

 Welcome to my repository for the HackBio Biocoding Internship!
-This repository contains my solution for the **Stage Zero Task**, where I introduced my team members using Python.
+This repository contains my solution for the **Stage-0 Task**, where I introduced my team members using Python.

 ---